Introduction to RStudio

 - It has tons of features.
 May it be package manipulation, version control, thousands of datasets, what else you need?

 - Rich source of support family it has.
-Now and then the support community for RStudio is with the development purpose.
+Now and then the support community for this is with the development purpose.

-- RStudio is the open-source programming language.
+- RStudio is an open-source programming language.
 You don’t need to make a purchase out anytime.

 - The programming language is constantly under development but still stable while using.
 I mean, you couldn’t see any programming language as stable as R.